 - The economy: Strong economic conditions increase demand for crude oil, while weak conditions depress demand.

-- Strength of the US dollar: Crude prices generally move in the opposite direction of the dollar
+- Strength of the US dollar: Crude prices generally move in an opposite direction to the dollar.

 - Political events: Decisions by the Organization of the Petroleum Exporting Countries (OPEC) to raise or curtail production can impact oil prices.